jarikoi/berkeleycourse/lab_3/Lab3.md

 LOCATION '/user/w205/lab_3/weblog_data';
 ```

+Note that '\t' is a tab character.
 Now we can select out just fields we may be interested in.
 For example, we can count the 50 most frequently occurring user_ids as follows:

 ```sql
 SELECT user_id, COUNT(user_id) AS log_count